silehacks/NISIRCOP/README.md

 Swagger UI: Available at each service's /swagger-ui.html endpoint API Gateway: http://localhost:8080/swagger-ui.html Analytics API: http://localhost:8086/docs

+## SUPER_USER geographic behavior

+Design note: SUPER_USER accounts (regional/national administrators) are intentionally allowed to report incidents outside of station or officer boundaries.
+This is an explicit, audited design decision to allow administrators to create or record incidents at a higher level (for example mass incidents, regional reports, or administrative entries) without being blocked by local patrol/station boundaries.

+Important details:
+- Only SUPER_USER role bypasses the geographic point-in-polygon checks when reporting incidents.
+Regular POLICE_STATION and OFFICER roles are still validated against their assigned boundaries.
+- The bypass is implemented at the geographic validation layer and is logged at the service level; this is to preserve an auditable trail for administrative actions.
+- If you need a different policy (for example, allow station commanders to also bypass in certain conditions), update the geographic-service validation logic and add appropriate audit logging and tests.

 🚨 Troubleshooting
 Common Issues
 # Services not starting